 What is Workforce Management?

-Workforce Management systems provide operational intelligence on what’s going on where, and who is doing it, with which systems, and can be used to identify where people are underperforming or where there are major resource shortages or surpluses or system bottlenecks.
+Workforce Management software provides operational intelligence on what’s going on where, and who is doing it, with which systems, and can be used to identify where people are underperforming or where there are major resource shortages or surpluses or system bottlenecks.
 This is often a great way of spotting areas that need further re-engineering, providing the business data required for the business case of the larger, longer running re-engineering projects.

-Workforce Management understands the processes but, unlike workflow systems, is often looking at a higher level – a Workforce Management system (WFM) is not implementing the back-end system.
+Workforce Management software understands the processes but, unlike workflow systems, is often looking at a higher level – a Workforce Management software (WFM) is not implementing the back-end system.
 It is usually interested in the hand-offs of a case (or sequential tasks) at a high level.
 For example, in a WFM system, changing the address may be a task that takes eleven minutes.
 In the back-office system, this may involve several screens or applications which an embedded workflow system would have drawn out the process steps and implemented.
 This is of less interest for optimisation unless the eleven minutes is an issue.

 Why should you choose a Workforce Management system?